 Like other financial risks, climate change risks are considered to the extent they are relevant to the Trust's overall investment strategy and investment portfolio.
-As a result of the above processes performed by the Trustee, no material climate risks, which would require specific disclosure have been identified within the Trust's investment portfolio.

 NOTE 12.
 OFFSETTING FINANCIAL ASSETS AND FINANCIAL LIABILITIES

 Financial assets and liabilities are offset and the net amount reported in the balance sheet when there is legally enforceable right to offset the recognised amounts and there is an intention to settle on a net basis to realise the asset and settle the liability simultaneously.
 The gross and net positions of financial assets and liabilities that have been offset in the balance sheet are disclosed in the table below: